-Thumbshifter – simple to use gear shifter that sits on top of the handlebar.
+Thumbshifter – Simple to use gear shifter that sits on top of the handlebar.
 Move the individual shifter forwards or backwards to change gear

 STI – “Shimano-Totally-Integrated” shifters are used on dropbar/racing style handlebars.
 They incorporate both gear shifters and brake levers, allowing you to use both functions with one lever.

 Double Wall Rims – Alloy wheel rims constructed using two “walls” instead of just one.
 This strengthens the wheel to avoid buckling

 Disc Only Rims – These rims are shaped to offer more printing area, or a wider profile, but will not work with rim brakes such as V-brakes or Cantilever brakes.